 - You can ‘try before you buy’: if a writer proves to be the wrong fit for your agency, you can simply try another.

 - They may have a greater level of expertise when it comes to knowing how to utilise SEO skills, keywords, subheadings, backlinks, calls to action and social media to attract higher traffic and compel readers to invest in your client’s services.

 The one drawback of using freelance writers is that you have to vet the writers before you select them, and thoroughly edit their work once it’s written to check it meets requirements.
 A content agency, however, removes both of these stresses, simply providing you with the finished copy.

 A content agency is a company that generates high volumes of content for a wide range of clients by using a network of internal and freelance writers.
 It is a great avenue if you need to produce bulk content, such as product descriptions or web page copy, in a relatively short time frame, or if your team is understaffed.

 Here are some more benefits of using content agencies:

 With this scalable solution, you get the peace of mind of knowing there is a bank of talented and experienced copywriters hungry for your work.
 And because of their size, they can typically turn large quantities of content around much faster than in-house staff – perfect for those last-minute projects.

-Plus, while individual freelance writers may occasionally cut contact with agencies and abandon their jobs, content mills will simply pass the project on to another writer to guarantee it gets completed.
+Plus, while individual freelance writers may occasionally cut contact with agencies and abandon their jobs, content agencies will simply pass the project on to another writer to guarantee it gets completed.